bttcprotocol/bttc-doc/docs/traditional/node.md

 ?
 Please enter Bttc branch or tag master
 ?
 Please enter Delivery branch or tag master
 ?
 Please enter Contracts branch or tag stake
 ?
-Please enter number of validator nodes 0 # number of validator nodes,if you want deploy only one fullnode, use 0 instead of 1
+Please enter number of validator nodes 0 # number of validator nodes,if you want to deploy only one fullnode, use 0 instead of 1
 ?
 Please enter number of non-validator nodes 1 # number of full nodes ?
 Please enter ETH url https://mainnet.infura.io/v3/<YOUR_INFURA_KEY>
 ?
 Please enter BSC url https://bsc-dataseed.binance.org/ # or choose from https://docs.binance.org/smart-chain/developer/rpc.html